zvory/js-trader-bot/README.md

 ##### File Breakdown
-__bot.js__ handled networking and would execute the decisions given to it based on analysis in marketlog.js.
+__networking.js__ handled networking and would execute the decisions given to it based on analysis in marketlog.js.

 __marketLogic.js__ handles the decision making process and contains the trading algorithm.